Self-service rate editing

 Summary

-A centralized self-service workflow to replace multiple spreadsheets and fully remove manual touch points with our engineering and finance teams.
+• A self-service workflow for homecare agency owners that eliminates multiple spreadsheets, prescribed timing on rate changes, and all manual touch points with our engineering and finance teams.

-The workflow empowers agency owners to scale their business and brings visibility, flexibility, and clarity to pricing.
+• The workflow empowers owners, bringing visibility, flexibility, and clarity to pricing.

-In its first cycle, 42 owners used the tool and gave overwhelmingly positive feedback.
-This update saves weeks of the Honor’s team’s time.
+• In its initial release, 42 owners used the tool and gave overwhelmingly positive feedback.
+This update saves about 8 weeks of the Honor team’s time each year.

 Partial GIF of the final design